madhurirathi611/Inspire_monitor/README.md

 # Inspire_monitor
-This is project is a tool to monitor and assign the daily activity and generate an report
+ tool to monitor and assign the daily activity and generate an report